Exercises

 What Are the Main Benefits of a Cool Down After Exercise?

-The four main reasons to cool down are:
+Four practical reasons to cool down include:

 How Does a Cool Down Help Your Heart Rate Settle?